Kate-Barnard/python-example/README.md

 ## Important topics to know:
-Q: What is a gitignore?
+Q: What is a gitignore?<br>
-Q: What is requirements.txt?
+Q: What is requirements.txt?<br>
-Q: Why use a virtual environment?
+Q: Why use a virtual environment?<br>
-Q: What is server side rendering?
+Q: What is server side rendering?<br>